 Donner Ski Ranch

-Although undoubtedly the last of its kind, Donner Ski Ranch’s simplicity, convenience, and affordable costs continue to beckon visitors.
+Although undoubtedly the last of its kind, Donner Ski Ranch’s (DSR) simplicity, convenience, and affordable costs continue to beckon visitors.
 From the summit of its highest rise atop Signal Hill (7,851 feet) dramatic views descend toward Donner Lake, past the railroad snow sheds and the “Chinese Wall”, a right-of-way foundation built by coolies in the latter 1800s for the trans-Sierra railroad.
 The small cachet of the Ranch’s terrain surprisingly contains a balanced variety of steeps to rolling shoulders comprising a mighty little mountain.
 The area’s five hundred acres plus are accessed by six chairs, the pride of the fleet being a fixed grip triple chair.
-There’s plenty of raging at the Ranch for snowboarders.
-Riders have several terrain parks to choose from and a well-maintained half-pipe.
+If park riding is your style, DSR has got ya covered, there are a variety of park features, as well as a handful of natural cliff drops to play off of.

 Best Place: Dodging all the snowboarders off Chair Three.